Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsubsection{Transparency Gaps and Reliance on Inference}

-Participants generally found the current RS unclear or opaque, with 11 disagreeing in the pre-survey that systems clearly explained recommendations.
-Some stated the system \textit{"never tells you why"} (P4, P17), while five recalled only generic labels like \textit{"Recommended for you"} (P8).
-Several viewed this opaqueness as intentional, suggesting it was a business strategy to \textit{"make profits"} (P11), \textit{"avoid backlash"} (P5), or even to \textit{"make systems seem intelligent and really in tune with you to keep you there"} (P5).
-In the absence of clarity, 13 participants inferred mechanisms by observing system behavior or guessing.
+Participants widely found the current RS unclear or opaque, with 11 disagreeing in the pre-survey that systems explain recommendations well.
+Some said the system \textit{“never tells you why”} (P4, P17), while five recalled only generic labels like \textit{"“Recommended for you”} (P8).
+Several believed this opaqueness was intentional, describing it as a business strategy to \textit{“make profits”} (P11), \textit{“avoid backlash”} (P5), or even to \textit{“make systems seem intelligent and really in tune with you to keep you there”} (P5).
+Without clarity, 13 participants inferred mechanisms by observing system behavior or by guessing.
 They cited user behavior (e.g., clicks, watch time, search, 16 participants), demographics (ten participants), and social networks (five participants) as key drivers.
-Seven even suspected that those precise recommendations were because systems eavesdrop on their chats with friends, fueling uncertainty and fear.
-This lack of transparency underpinned participants’ skepticism about their ability to influence recommendations.
+Seven even suspected that those precise recommendations came from systems that eavesdropped on their chats with friends, adding to the uncertainty and fear.
+This limited transparency underpinned participants’ doubts about their ability to influence recommendations.